esphome/esphome-docs/components/lvgl.rst

 This :ref:`action <config-action>` pauses the activity of LVGL, including rendering.

-- **show_snow** (*Optional*, boolean): During paused, display random coloured pixels across the entire screen in order to minimize screen burn-in, to relief the tension put on each individual pixel.
+- **show_snow** (*Optional*, boolean): During paused, display random colored pixels across the entire screen in order to minimize screen burn-in, to relief the tension put on each individual pixel.
 See :ref:`lvgl-cook-antiburn` for an example how to use this.

 .. code-block:: yaml